Purbeck miniature railway

-The line runs from a passenger station at Monument, around the main playground, before crossing a bridge and passing through a tunnel to reach the second station where the main sheds are located.
-The line is approximately 250 m long.
+The line ran from a passenger station at Monument, around the main playground, before crossing a bridge and passing through a tunnel to reach the second station where the main sheds were located.
+The line was approximately 250 m long.

 Rolling stock

 The line built its own rolling stock over the years, inspired by Heywood designs.
 There was a range of wagons for maintenance purposes including a ballast hopper, weedkiller tank, guards vans and open wagons.
 The passenger stock also varied from enclosed 4 wheel coaches to open sit astride trolleys.